Flagship Research

 Gas Crisis: Depleting Reserves and the LNG Dependency Trap

-LNG imports through two floating storage and regasification units (FSRUs) at Moheshkhali have expanded to 1000 MMCFD, representing 27.0% of total gas supply.
-The cost differential is the core problem: imported LNG at $10-14 per MMBTU costs approximately three times the administered domestic gas price of $2.75 per MMBTU.
+The cost differential is the core problem: imported LNG at $10-14 per MMBTU costs approximately three to five times the administered domestic gas price of $2.75 per MMBTU.
 Every additional molecule of LNG that replaces depleting domestic gas widens the gap between the cost of supply and regulated tariffs that Petrobangla and BPDB must absorb as losses.
+With WTI crude at $100/barrel, the petroleum and LNG import bill already stands at approximately $7.0 billion annually, one of the largest single contributors to the merchandise trade deficit.

 Pricing Reform Imperative